lhfmartin/static-website-visits/README.md

 ## Requirements

 1. A static website
-2. AWS account for creating Lambda function (1 million free requests / month)
+2. An AWS account for creating Lambda function (1 million free requests / month)
-3. MongoDB Atlas account (512 MB storage for free)
+3. A MongoDB Atlas account (512 MB storage for free)

 Since one record uses around 200 B storage space (depending on the lengths of the urls of the site), so around 2.5 million records can be saved into the DB.